jcatankard/fourier_forecast/README.md

      - monthly_seasonality: 30.43 days
      - quarterly_seasonality: 91.31 days
      - yearly_seasonality: 365.25 days
+  - For multiplicative seasonality, it may be best to log transform your time-series before fitting
+    - where necessary it may also be appropriate to log transform some or all regressors

 ### Future updates:
  - add unit tests to pipeline